DoctorKhan/The-Human-Experiment-Book/src/90_appendix/10_timeline.md

 **The Palace Coup**: What mythology remembers as the "war in heaven" is actually a civil war between the older and younger generations of gods.
 This is not external invasion but internal revolution.

 **Competing Visions**:
-- *Titans*: Humans should eventually become independent conscious beings
+- *Anunnaki*: Humans should eventually become independent conscious beings
-- *Anunnaki*: Humans require permanent domestication and systematic control
+- *Igigi*: Humans require permanent domestication and systematic control

 **The Younger Dryas Impact Event (12,900 Years Ago)**: The cosmic war reaches its climax with a catastrophic impact event that triggers the Younger Dryas climate disruption.
-This represents the violent overthrow of Titan leadership by the Anunnaki faction through what appears to be directed cosmic bombardment.
+This represents the violent overthrow of Anunnaki leadership by the Igigi faction through what appears to be directed cosmic bombardment.

 **Archaeological Evidence - Göbekli Tepe**: The construction of Göbekli Tepe (11,600 years ago) marks the immediate aftermath of this transition.
 This massive temple complex represents:
-- The first major construction project under new Anunnaki management
+- The first major construction project under new Igigi management
-- A memorial to the defeated Titan civilization (the carved pillars depicting extinct megafauna)
+- A memorial to the defeated Anunnaki civilization (the carved pillars depicting extinct megafauna)
 - Evidence of advanced knowledge being preserved during the catastrophic transition
 - The beginning of organized religion as a control mechanism

 **The Deliberate Burial**: Göbekli Tepe's intentional burial around 8,000 BCE represents a deliberate act of preservation and concealment.
 This was not desecration; it was the systematic sealing of a time capsule and the erasure of a history.
-The Anunnaki, understanding the fragility of memory and the danger of the knowledge they now possessed, hid the evidence of their predecessors.
-They buried the Titans' legacy, ensuring that future humanity would remember the Anunnaki as the original creators, not the conquerors.
+The Igigi, understanding the fragility of memory and the danger of the knowledge they now possessed, hid the evidence of their predecessors.
+They buried the Anunnaki legacy, ensuring that future humanity would remember the Igigi as the original creators, not the conquerors.

-**Marduk's Victory**: The mythological battle between Marduk and Tiamat represents the final defeat of the primordial Titan consciousness by the younger generation's systematic approach.
+**Marduk's Victory**: The mythological battle between Marduk and Tiamat represents the final defeat of the primordial Anunnaki consciousness by the younger generation's systematic approach.
 Organic, evolutionary development is replaced by mechanical, controlled management.

-## Phase VI: Anunnaki Control Era (11,600-6,000 Years Ago)
+## Phase VI: Igigi Control Era (11,600-6,000 Years Ago)

 **The New Management**: The younger generation implements their vision of permanent human domestication through systematic control mechanisms, beginning immediately after their violent takeover.